23-jose/PoW_vs_PoS/README.md

 mechanisms, with Proof of Stake (PoS) being pushed as a suitable alternative to keep the integrity of blockchain’s while reducing energy consumption.
-While research has showed that PoS does indeed consume less energy, the is not a lot of research that fo- cuses on directly comparing the two mechanisms in two different blockchains.
+While research has showed that PoS does indeed consume less energy, the is not a lot of research that focuses on directly comparing the two mechanisms in two different blockchains.
 As such, this paper intended to address this problem by directly comparing these two mechanisms across different metrics (CPU usage, memory usage, disk usage and network traffic).
 For